ella/django-browsecap/README.rst

 This is done only when the module is first loaded and stores it's results in cache so that start of the next thread/process should not be hindered.

+You can provide your own browscap.ini file by setting `BROWSCAP_DIR` in django settings pointing to a directory containing the file.

 Credits
 -------
 It is based on henning's snippet #267 -